 What are the Liberty Protection Safeguards?

-The Liberty Protection Safeguards (LPS) are the legislative framework for authorising a deprivation of liberty (within the meaning of Article 5 of the European Convention of Human Rights).
+Once implemented, the Liberty Protection Safeguards (LPS) will be the legislative framework for authorising a deprivation of liberty (within the meaning of Article 5 of the European Convention of Human Rights).
 They will replace the current process which is called the Deprivation of Liberty Safeguards (DoLS) through the Mental Capacity (Amendment) Act 2019.
-Below are some common questions that I have been asked and my best efforts at answering them.
-As you will appreciate, this is still an evolving process but it will give you a good idea of what the changes will probably look like.
 Although the Act itself has been given Royal assent, the practical details will be explained in the new Code of Practice which is currently being developed.
 It was due to be laid before Parliament in Spring 2020 but this has now been delayed and a new date has yet to be published.

 When will the Liberty Protection Safeguards start?

 One of the most common questions asked is when the Liberty Protection Safeguards will become a ‘thing’.
-In a letter dated 10th June 2019, Caroline Dinenage identified that the intention is that the Liberty Protection Safeguards will come into force on 1st October 2020.
-Although a formal statement is yet to be published, every indication is this will now be delayed due to COVID-19 until at least Spring 2021.
+In a letter dated 10th June 2019, Caroline Dinenage identified that the intention was for the Liberty Protection Safeguards to come into being on 1st October 2020.
+This was delayed by the COVID-19 pandemic until at least April 2022.
 As is often the case with larger pieces of legislation, there is an implementation period so although we have the Act itself, we don’t have all the finer details yet.
 In this case; Approved Mental Capacity Professionals (AMCP) will need to be trained as will care home managers (more on those later).
 There is also the task of publishing a new Code of Practice to provide some of the finer details.
 Some of the amendments requested by Parliament were left out of the Act with the promise that they will appear in the Code of Practice.
 The new Code of Practice is going to be a single, Mental Capacity Act and Liberty Protection Safeguards publication, unlike the current, separate mental capacity and DoLS Codes of Practices.
 The draft code is likely to be published soon (it was due to be published in Spring 2021) although a specific date hasn’t been provided.

 Will Deprivation of Liberty cease to exist?